JanMiksovsky/mighdoll-site/README.md

 Among other things, this leads to an ecosystem of hundreds of static site generators (SSGs), all of which handle the same basic task of generating a folder of website resources in different ways.
 This places a substantial learning curve on anyone trying to adopt a new SSG.
 It also means that code written for one SSG is generally entangled with that SSG's idiosyncrasies and so cannot be immediately reused in the context of another.

-The basic exploration here is: how simple can we keep all the steps of generating a blog?
+The basic exploration here is: how simple can we make all the steps of generating a blog?

 ## Site representation